 The Den Meeting is the most important part of Cub Scouting.
 It is where Cub Scouts build friendships, work together to learn new things, and progress towards earning their common badge of rank.
 Serving as a Den Leader is providing an opportunity to make a positive life long impact on your child and others in the den.

-Den Leader Guides
+Den Leader Resources

-Scouting’s website is chock full of information and resources for leaders and parents.
+Scouting magazine’s website is chock full of information and resources for leaders and parents.

 Wolf, Bear, and Webelos Den Leaders select a Scout to serve as a denner on a rotational basis so each Scout gets the opportunity to serve at least once.
 The responsibilities of the denner should be simple and appropriate for the age of the Cub Scout.
 This may be the honor of holding the U.S. flag during the opening ceremony or leading the pledge of allegiance.

 The denner is identified by wearing a yellow cord on the left shoulder.